web-goddess/MUGicalNode/README.md

 **expiry:** 3600
 **refreshToken:** {longcrypticstring}

-The only one you need\* is the accessToken.
-Copy them all to be safe, and then you can Control-C to kill the webserver.
+Copy and paste them all somewhere, and then you can Control-C to kill the webserver.

-\* Yep, I know that's weird.
-It should expire, right?
-But so far in my testing it hasn't.
-Even if I reauthorise and get a new access token, the old one still works. 🤷‍♀️ Implementing a lambda layer to refresh access is the next item on the To Do list, as it's bound to happen eventually.

 ### Systems Manager

 In the AWS console, go to Systems Manager and click on Parameter Store in the menu on the left.
-Click the button to Create a Parameter.
-Set the name as `accessToken`, Tier as standard, and Type as Secure String.
-Paste in your accessToken into the box for Value.
+You're going to create four new parameters: `accessToken`, `refreshToken`, `clientID`, `clientSecret`.
+For each one, set Tier as standard and Type as Secure String.
+Paste the relevant values into the boxes for Value. (`clientID` is your Meetup consumer Key, and `clientSecret` is your Meetup consumer Secret.)
 You can leave all other fields the same.
-Click the Create Parameter button to save.

 ### Testing

 If you want to test out one of the lambdas, you'll need to first install the [AWS CLI](https://aws.amazon.com/cli/) to your machine.

-Then update the `tests\index.js` file to point to the lambda you want to test.
+Then update the `tests/index.js` file to point to the lambda you want to test.

 Then just run: